What I need to do......

 - Be prepared for small student-faculty ratios and discussions in the classroom

-- Bring enough extra money to be able to take the ferry to Sitka or Skagway
+- Bring extra money to be able to travel via ferry to Sitka, Haines or Skagway

-- Arrive a day before the official UAS Move-in day in order to rest before orientation
+- Arrive at least a day before the official UAS Move-in day in order to rest before orientation

-- Get your ISEP travel authorization paperwork completed immediately upon arrival.
+- Submit your ISEP travel authorization paperwork immediately upon arrival.
 You'll be able to explore Canada when you want to.

 - Take advantage of Marsha's meals.
-She welcomes all exchange students to her home for dinner.
+She welcomes exchange students to her house for home-cooked dinners.

 - Don't rely only on the food stipend